Morgan McSweeney: Director of Labour Together

-Chief of Staff
+Chief of staff to the Leader of the Opposition

+During his work with Keir Starmer in both opposition and government, McSweeney was widely credited with shaping Labour's shift towards the political centre and having a central role in the party's electoral success, including the 2024 landslide majority.

-Starmer succeeded in the 2020 Labour Party leadership election on 4 April 2020 with 56.2% of the vote and chose McSweeney as his chief of staff.
+In 2020, he led the successful Labour leadership campaign of Keir Starmer.
+Starmer succeeded Corbyn in the leadership election on 4 April 2020 with 56.2% of the vote and chose McSweeney as his chief of staff.

 On 20 June 2021, following Labour's worst ever by-election performance in the Chesham and Amersham by-election and in anticipation of the July Batley and Spen by-election, Starmer moved McSweeney from Chief of Staff to a "strategic role" in his office, though he remained as Starmer's "number one adviser".

-Director of Campaigns
+Director of campaigns

-In September 2021 McSweeney was appointed as Labour's director of campaigns.
+In September 2021 McSweeney was appointed Labour's director of campaigns.
 He also worked to impose a new MP selection process for the Labour Party, centralising the longlisting of candidates which largely locked out left wing candidates and those connected to Corbyn's leadership.
 The Times has noted that "Those who question his authority inevitably find Starmer sides with McSweeney."
 According to Patrick Maguire and Gabriel Pogrund of The Times, "McSweeney and his acolytes saw themselves as insurgents within the Labour Party.
 As long as Starmer’s private office was functional, they could control the party’s politics themselves — without interference from small-minded Westminster villagers.
 They knew that Starmer’s real life — his true self — was not the work they shared with him.
 Their political project was predicated on this unpolitical leader doing as he was told."

 McSweeney led preparations for the 2024 general election, with Scotland being a priority target for his campaigning.
 McSweeney made contact with members of the US Democratic Party and Australian Labor Party, respectively Neera Tanden and Anthony Albanese, to discuss election tactics.
 He argued in a December 2023 shadow cabinet meeting that despite Labour's significant lead in national polls, six different elections from around the world were examples of leads reversing once campaigns began.